Mai0313/AgentCanvas/README.md

 - Developed using `Vite` and `TypeScript` with `yarn` for package management
 - Features a flexible interface for text, code, and image generation
 - Supports multiple conversation modes and interactive editing capabilities
+- Preserves state in URL for seamless session continuity
+- Supports both Dark Mode and Light Mode

 ## Technologies Used